 VR Sketchnoting is a new and innovative way to visualise content in real-time.
 Capturing content in virtual space has the potential to add to an attendee's experience of an event in new and unique ways.
 In addition to the increased engagement of watching a VR sketchnote be created in the moment, having 3D digital sketches of content can empower attendees to explore and reflect on the content after an event in a number of ways, via a range of digital channels.
 This digital collateral can also be repurposed as promotional content by event organisers and speakers after the event.

 Creating a VR sketchnote at an event comes with its challenges; there are some logistics involved that require one to be organised, and the concept may be met with resistance by some folks, who may consider it too different or new.
 However, the upsides that I've listed above suggest that this is an area worthy of further exploration, even if it's not yet clear exactly what role it will play and what form it will take.
 Meanwhile, the goal posts continue to move as technology evolves.
 We'll keep you updated as we continue to explore this emerging field.

-Browse some of the Web Directions Summit 2017 sketches on Google Poly:
+Browse all four of the Web Directions Summit 2017 sketches on Google Poly: